Spinal Fusion Surgery

 Doctors do spinal fusion surgery to help kids and teens with scoliosis or other spine problems.

 It's called "fusion" because the surgery lets two or more bones in the spine (called vertebrae) fuse (grow together) into one solid bone.
-This helps the spine grow in a straighter position and sometimes eases back pain.
+This straightens the spine and prevents the curve from getting worse over time.

 Why Is Spinal Fusion Surgery Done?

 Many kids with scoliosis don't need medical treatment.
-Others wear a brace to keep the spine from developing more of a curve.
+Others wear a brace to keep scoliosis from getting worse.

 What Happens During Spinal Fusion Surgery?